-Overview This collection contains the records of Ben Gailing (1898-1999), a Yiddish theater actor and radio host in New York and Boston.
-There are two Yiddish playscripts, "Yo a Mame, Nit a Mame" by Ben Gailing, and "Oy iz dos a Yingel" by Hershel Glick; Gailing’s book, Git a Shmeykhl; Yiddish sheet music; Yiddish theater programs; and photographs of Ben and Frieda Gailing and other actors and actresses from the Yiddish theater.
+Abstract This collection contains the records of Ben Gailing (1898-1999), a New York and Boston-based Yiddish theater actor and radio host.
+Collection includes two Yiddish playscripts, "Yo a Mame, Nit a Mame" by Ben Gailing, and "Oy iz dos a Yingel" by Hershel Glick; Gailing’s book, Git a Shmeykhl; Yiddish sheet music; Yiddish theater programs; and photographs of Ben and Frieda Gailing and other actors and actresses from the Yiddish theater.

 Dates: undated, 1924-1975

 Abstract This collection holds documentation about the personal and professional life of the artist Berthold M. Herko.
 It also includes some material about his family members, including members of the Cohn and Bock families.
 The collection includes many family photographs, official documents, documentation related to exhibits of his work, examples of his work, professional correspondence, and other papers.

 Dates: 1915-2017; Majority of material found within 1915-1988

 Identifier: AR 3753

 Abstract This collection contains the academic Bruno Strauss's collection of correspondence and other papers from the notable German Jewish intellectuals Hermann Cohen, Franz Rosenzweig, Martha Wertheimer and others, as well as some of Strauss's personal papers.